scotthibbs/FDLog_Enhanced/README.md

 2022_Beta 3.1.1 09Aug2022
     Font update

  93 Added a "Font" menu that will redraw the program in Courier or Consolas (shlash zero) fonts with sizes between 10-14.
       Needs testing on Linux and Mac - Scott Hibbs KD4SIR

 2022_Beta 3.1.0 06Aug2022
 	Major update and rearrangement of the GUI

 __ Moved main program code to be more readable, grouped all the grids together.
  86 The log window will now reprint when it recieves a delete record from another node. - Scott Hibbs KD4SIR
- 87 left arrow act like backspace instead of nothing. - Scott Hibbs KD4SIR __ QST messages now allow upper case characters in them.
+ 87 left arrow act like backspace instead of nothing. - Scott Hibbs KD4SIR
+ __ QST messages now allow upper case characters in them.
  88 Added an "All CW", "All Digital" and "All Phone" log choice in the logs menu - Scott Hibbs KD4SIR
  89 CW and Digital scores are now separated instead of adding together. - Scott Hibbs KD4SIR
  90 Moved the network status label (enhancement #3) and node id under the menu and above the band selection.
  Also put the port number with the node id - Scott Hibbs KD4SIR
  91 Timer label added showing "Time Away" (red) if band is off or "Time on Band" (grey).
-Also cleaned up the title to program name, class report and section, and current time. - Scott Hibbs KD4SIR
+Also cleaned up the title to program name,
+     class report and section, and current time. - Scott Hibbs KD4SIR
  __  Cleaned up the Contestant and Logger label to just show the initials and name - Scott Hibbs KD4SIR
  __  tweaked enhancements 8, 9, and 10 (individual scores) to be more readable.
  92 Added a row to the GUI for function buttons like redraw log window etc.
  __  Enhancement 84 now has a button in the "function button" row to redraw the log window instead of a menu.

 2022_Beta 3.0.3 02Aug2022
- 85 Previous contacts on another band/mode will now populate the report as well so that no further typing is needed to log the call again.	- Scott Hibbs kd4sir
+ 85 Previous contacts on another band/mode will now populate the report so the logger can edit and hit enter
+      to log the call again. - Scott Hibbs kd4sir

 2022_Beta 3.0.2 31Jul2022
  __ Fixed the GlobalDb() being called twice.
  __ Added all the staticmethod decorators that where necessary.
  __ Removed all the power settings above 100w.
  __ Fixed "After QSO edit display log prints all blue and not sorted."
  __ Added def logwredraw() to reprint the log display window on command.
  84 Ability to reprint the log window with a clean log.
 A menu item for now, but will be a button later. - Scott Hibbs KD4SIR

  2022_Beta 3.0.1 21Jul2022
 __ Fixed edit/delete that became broken.
 Still needs to be sorted and have this reprint in the correct colors.
 (Currently all blue) -Scott